micfrost/hotelmanager-frontend/README.md

 ## Author
-Made by Michal Frost for the "eXXellent Nights!" hotel.
+Made by Michal Frost for the hotel.

 ---